binaryage/blog/_posts/2010-09-27-totalfinder-birthday-launch.md

 I want to thank you all who have supported my work and helped with the project.

-People were asking for discounts for beta testers.
+People were asking for discounts for alpha testers.
 But I think $15 is already a great price.
 Later with more features TotalFinder will probably climb to $20 price-point.
 So you may look at $15 as an introductory price.
+Also please note that there is a volume pricing available, when you buy 3 or more licenses, you get one license for $10.
+That's a steal!
+Buy one TotalFinder for yourself and give two licenses as a gift to some Mac friends.
+Starting from 1st October I will be re-licensing them for you if you send me an email.
+I will write a separate blog post about it soon.
+There will be also a special license for a boss who wants to buy a mass license for his company.
+It will be one-time per-company fee without the headaches of keeping track of headcount.
+[Let me know](mailto:antonin@binaryage.com) if you have other thoughts.

 I will give away $1000 worth of licenses in a few hours.
 I will do a small lottery and pick from people who sent crash reports.
 Also all translators and people who helped a lot may expect a happy email soon.
 I have you all guys on my list of free-give-away-licenses.
 Stay tuned!